intel/llvm/sycl/doc/OptionalDeviceFeatures.md

 an exception at runtime.

 To satisfy both users, the meaning of `-fsycl-device-code-split` is changed as follows.
-When used without `-fsycl-assume-all-kernels-run-on-targets`, it is just an optimization hint.
-The implementation splits device code according to the switch, but it may also perform additional device code splits in order to preserve the correctness of the code.
+When used without `-fsycl-assume-all-kernels-run-on-targets`, it specifies a minimum granularity of splitting, but the implementation may perform additional device code splits in order to preserve the correctness of the code.

 However, when `-fsycl-device-code-split` is used in conjunction with `-fsycl-assume-all-kernels-run-on-targets`, we can guarantee that additional